-Targeted spraying for mosquitoes will take place on the evening of Wednesday, August 8, 2018in two areas of North Richland Hills after samples from each area tested positive for West Nile Virus.
-The spraying, which is dependent on the weather, will begin around 8:45 p.m.
-The city will use its Everbridge system to notify residents in areas that will be sprayed.
-The areas are shown in yellow on the maps below.
+Targeted spraying for mosquitoes will take place on the evening of Wednesday, July 8, 2020in three areas of North Richland Hills after samples from each area tested positive for West Nile Virus.
+The spraying will begin around 9:00 p.m.
+The city will use its Everbridge system to notify residents in the areas that will be sprayed.
+The areas are shown in yellow on the 3 maps below.

 While the city is proactively working to control mosquito populations, citizen involvement and personal protection is essential.
 The most effective means of protection is to use mosquito repellent with DEET whenever you spend time outdoors, day and night, and to eliminate standing water around your homes and neighborhoods.
 Learn more about steps you should take to protect your family.

 Ground level spraying conducted by the city is done by licensed professionals using pesticide that is EPA-approved as being safe for humans and the environment.
 While the pesticide is approved by the EPA, residents who are concerned about exposure are advised to take the following precautions:

 Avoid being outside while spraying occurs, close windows and consider keeping pets inside.

 If skin or clothes are exposed, wash them with soap and water.